Water Softener vs. Water Filtration: What’s the Difference?

 • Requires Regular Maintenance: The system needs periodic salt refills and occasional brine tank cleaning to function properly.

-• Higher Upfront Costs: While they provide long-term savings, water softeners require an initial investment that may be costly for some homeowners.
+• Higher Upfront Cost: While they provide long-term savings, water softeners require an initial investment that may be significant for some homeowners.

 • Adds Sodium to Water: Since softeners use sodium in the ion exchange process, those on low-sodium diets may need an additional filtration system for drinking water.